SophiaSR/csd-blog/website/content/2025/Adjoint Types.md

 With our squaring example, this means that since the ``square`` function takes in a number and outputs a number, the input we actually give the function when we call it must also be a number, and a type error will be raised if this is not the case.
 We can do these sorts of checks without actually running the code, because at this stage we don't care what the value of any term is, just whether it has the right *type*.
 Most languages in use today have some kind of static type system including languages such as Java, Haskell, OCaml, C, and many others.
 Python, on the other hand, does not.

 # Substructural Types
-SSo now we have some understanding of what a type system does and how we can formally define one.
+So now we have some understanding of what a type system does.
 Substructural types extend the usual type systems with a way to track how exactly variables in the program are used.
 This gives rise to some guarantees about which compiler optimizations are safe to perform.

 We now think of variables as resources that we can consume or not.